pansirui/TLSM_Seismic_Denoising_Demo/README.md

 If you are testing a different dataset and cannot obtain effective noise suppression results, please adjust the parameter settings in the function "Paraset_TLSM.m".

-If you have any question, please connect Pan Sirui.
+If you have any questions, please connect Pan Sirui.
 Email: pansr24@mails.jlu.edu.cn.